nour95/katacoda/final-docker/step7.md

 - Change the text that we echoed to any thing else, E.g. `Hello 2, from same index file` (Don't change anything else, keep the other commands as they were).
 - Finally type `esc` and then `:wq`{{execute}}

-Now if you go to the Dashbord again and clicked the refresh button, nothing will change.
+Now if you go to the Dashboard again and clicked the refresh button, nothing will change.
 You need basically to click `^C` in the Terminal 1 to stop container and exit it. and then rebuild the image and recreate a container.

 Imagine that you want to write a whole php and apache project.
 It will be very boring to do so every time you change something in the in the `index.php` or in the `src` folder, Especially if you are debugging and trying to find some errors.